-In the following, we shall prove that for arbitrarily weak $U>0$, there always exists a nonzero solution $\{a_{m}\}$ satisfying Eq.~\eqref{self_consistent2} with finite $\lambda=E_C<0$ in the thermal dynamic limit as long as the DOS at the Fermi level is nonzero, suggesting the formation of a bound state with a finite energy gap, i.e. the Cooper pair.
-For this purpose, we rewrite Eq.~\eqref{self_consistent2} as the following form,
+In the following, we shall prove that for arbitrarily weak $U>0$, there always exists a nonzero solution $\{a_{m}\}$ satisfying Eq.~\eqref{self_consistent2} with finite $\lambda=E_C<0$ in the thermal dynamic limit as long as the DOS at the Fermi level is nonzero.
+This suggests the formation of a bound state with a finite energy gap, i.e. the Cooper pair.
+For this purpose, we rewrite Eq.~\eqref{self_consistent2} into the following form,

 where